 The Contractor shall attend all testing and commissioning meetings.

-The Contractor shall coordinate and ensure that all applicable regulatory agency inspections to be conducted by the Technical Standards and Safety Authority, Electrical Safety Authority, Canadian Gas Association, [Consultant to enter additional applicable agencies, i.e. applicable hydro agency] are completed and that reports from these agencies are submitted to the Consultant a minimum of five Working Days prior to functional testing.
+The Contractor shall coordinate and ensure that all applicable regulatory agency inspections to be conducted by the Technical Standards and Safety Authority, Electrical Safety Authority, Canadian Gas Association, are completed and that reports from these agencies are submitted to the Consultant a minimum of ten Working Days prior to functional testing.

 The Contractor may not progress to an advanced phase of testing and commissioning prior to the satisfactory completion and close-out of the previous phase of testing and commissioning as deemed by the Consultant, including delivery and acceptance of all submittals listed below under each phase of testing and commissioning unless otherwise directed by the Consultant and the Region.